-You can think of it in terms of a department store.
-A good and easily visualized example of this is Walmart.
-There is one technically one large building, but there can be multiple departments located in the building itself.
-You can have a section for women’s clothing, men’s clothing, sports equipment and office supplies.
+You can think of this in terms of a large retail store.
+One example of this is Walmart.
+Walmart is one technically one large building, but there can be multiple departments located in the building itself.
+You can have a section for women’s clothing, men’s clothing, sports equipment, and office supplies.
 None of the listed departments are exactly the same in the way they are constructed, but they are still a part of Walmart as a whole.
 The same process applies to a nonprofit organization who qualifies for more than one 501c3s.
 There is one institution or organization in the form of a tree, and the different 501c3s in the form of branches.

 Different Programs Under One Roof

 The biggest and best example of an entity that can house multiple 501c3s is a church.
 You might wonder why an organization that is already tax-exempt would want to have a few 501c3s under its belt, and no, it is not because they’re greedy or intent on slowly conquering the world.
 It is quite the opposite, in fact.
 The reason why churches can have multiple 501c3s in their arsenal is that a church can run several very different programs under its one roof.

 It is not just about worship and prayer services: a church could potentially include a private school that operates through the church or some kind of outreach ministry.
 Sure, private schools and outreach ministries are still technically part of the same church, but they are individual pieces rather than one giant puzzle.

 To understand this all a little better, let us dissect these two examples.